About This AI Online Course

 This vulnerability holds tremendous and very real implications for the security of our nation—today and tomorrow.

-In this course, you will learn the four aspects of AI cybersecurity and their impacts to operations.
+In this online course, you will learn the four aspects of AI cybersecurity and their impacts to operations.
 We will also describe the limitations and vulnerabilities of AI to help keep these solutions secure on your watch.

 What You Will Learn